Mati018/High-Jobalert/README.md

 # High-Jobalert

-High Jobaler project is web application built using PHP, MySQL as backend and HTML JavaScript & Bootstrap as Frontend technologies.
+High Jobalert project is web application built using PHP, MySQL as backend and HTML JavaScript & Bootstrap as Frontend technologies.

 ## Run Locally